erigontech/diagnostics/README.md

     ![nodes-popup](/_images/statusbar/nodes_popup.png)
 ## Process Tab
   - ### Command:
     Within the diagnostics application, the operator has the capability to inspect the command line arguments that were used to launch the Erigon node.
-This functionality is implemented in the file `internal/erigon_node/erigon_client.go`, specifically within the function named `CMDLineArgs`.

 ![cmd line](/_images/process/cmd_line.png)